stevelloyd76/configure-virtual-machine/README.md

 # Configure-VM
-This project is a step by step tutorial on creating a virtual machine using Azure
+This project is a step by step tutorial on creating a virtual machine using Azure.

 <h1>CREATING VIRTUAL MACHINE</h1>
 <b>Creating Virtual Machines</b>